Evidence-based continuing education

 Topics include:

-Panels: facilitated 90-minute discussions featuring experts from multiple specialties who explore a focused topic or emerging issue.
-Panel sessions provide varied clinical perspectives, real-world insights and interdisciplinary approaches, and may include a moderated Q&A portion to deepen your understanding and practical application.
+Panels are facilitated, 90-minute discussions featuring experts from multiple specialties who explore a focused topic or emerging issue.
+Panel sessions provide varied clinical perspectives, real-world insights and interdisciplinary approaches and may include a moderated Q&A portion to deepen your understanding and practical application.

 Speaker at podium at Scientific Session